Back to blog

 Figure 10: Non-transitive connectivity resolved via hub routing - spoke-to-spoke traffic flows through hub.

-To make this concrete, I’ve published Terraform examples that show three ways to deploy Cloudflare Tunnels in hub-and-spoke:
+I published Terraform examples that show three ways to deploy Cloudflare Tunnels in hub-and-spoke:

 • Full IaC with Kubernetes (complete automation)